 So, in these easy steps, you can fix any issue when your iPhone or iPad is still asking for Passcode after Factory Restore.

-PassFab iPhone Unlocker is one of the tools that will help you fix the issues when your iPhone requires passcode after factory reset.
+PassFab iPhone Unlock is one of the tools that will help you fix ipad requires passcode after restarting.
 Some of its features include:

 • It will factory reset your iPhone or iPad even if you don't remember the password.